b-lukaszuk/BS_wJ_eng/contents/camel_case.md

 ## Solution {#sec:camel_case_solution}

-One of the most succint solutions (and the one quite performant) would be based on [regular expressions](https://en.wikipedia.org/wiki/Regular_expression) (also called regexes).
-Although Julia does have a regex support (see [the docs](https://docs.julialang.org/en/v1/base/strings/#Base.Regex)) such a solution would seem rather arcane and offputing for newcomers.
+One of the most succinct solutions (and the one quite performant) would be based on [regular expressions](https://en.wikipedia.org/wiki/Regular_expression) (also called regexes).
+Although Julia does have a regex support (see [the docs](https://docs.julialang.org/en/v1/base/strings/#Base.Regex)) such a solution would seem rather arcane and off-putting for newcomers.
 Therefore, to keep things simple our solution will rely on good old for loops and conditionals.

 First `changeToSnakeCase` as it is a simpler one (start small and build).